Zha0rong/RABID-seq/README.md

 #### Output of Quanfitying step

 There will be 4 output files from the Quantifying step.
+You only need the samplename.table.csv in the next step to generate igraph network.

 ##### outputname_filtered.fastq